terralang/terra/api.md

     type:(isprimitive|isintegral|isarithmetic|islogical|canbeord)orvector()

-True if the type is a primitive type we the requested property, or if it is a vector of a primitive type of the requested property.
+True if the `type` is a primitive type with the requested property, or if it is a vector of a primitive type with the requested property.

 ---